mkhalid578/Muhammed-Chhun-Blog/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-What exactly will be turned in on this day?
+Our first milestone will be User Interface, Creaeting/Updating a blog, and Adding/Updating/Removing comments.

 ### Second Milestone (Fri Apr 22)
-What exactly will be turned in on this day?
+Our second milestone will be Uploading Photos/Videos, and Sharing videos by URL

 ### Final Presentation (last week of semester)
-What additionally will be done in the last chunk of time?
+Implementing the database.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.